 A wonderful opportunity to explore three very different islands of the Inner Hebrides of Scotland, each with something special to offer.

-Colonsay, with neighbouring Oronsay, is perhaps the most peaceful and remote of all the inner Hebrides; the ruined but inspiring 14th century Oronsay Priory, with its 4 m tall 'high cross', is accessible from Colonsay across the tidal Strand.
-The American author, John MacPhee, wrote his excellent 'The Crofter and the Laird' about his return to Colonsay, the land of his forebears.
+Colonsay, with neighbouring Oronsay, is perhaps the most peaceful and remote of all the inner Hebrides.
+The ruined but inspiring 14th century Oronsay Priory, with its 4m tall 'high cross', is accessible from Colonsay across the tidal Strand.
+The American author, John MacPhee, wrote his excellent book, 'The Crofter and the Laird', about his return to Colonsay, the land of his forebears.

 * Machair is fertile ground on wind-blown shell-sand; well-drained and not acid, it can support a lovely short green turf with flowers.

 Geology and scenery of Islay, Jura and Colonsay